 The first generation of SPA frameworks arrived at an enterprise level.
 They are more rigid.
 React stays innovative and gets adopted by multiple tech thought leader companies like Airbnb, Netflix and of course Facebook.
 All of them invest in the future of React and are content with React and the ecosystem itself.

 React is probably one of the best choices for building single page applications nowadays.
 It only delivers the view layer, but the React ecosystem is a whole flexible and interchangeable framework.
-React has a slim API, an amazing ecosystem and a great community.
+React has a slim API (What’s an API?), an amazing ecosystem and a great community.
 You can read about my experiences why I moved from Angular to React.
 I highly recommend to have an understanding why you would choose React over another framework or library.
 After all everyone is keen to experience where React will lead us in 2017 and beyond.

 Every developer needs tools to build applications.
 You will need an editor (IDE) and terminal (command line) tool.
 You can read my developer setup to organize your tools: Developer Setup.
 It is adjusted for Mac users, but you can substitute most of the tools for other operating system.